nounsDAO/nouns-monorepo/README.md

-# nouns-monorepo
+# n00uns-monorepo

-Nouns DAO is a generative avatar art collective run by a group of crypto misfits.
+N00uns DAO is a generative avatar art collective run by a group of crypto misfits.

 ## Packages

-### nouns-api
+### n00uns-api

-The [nouns api](packages/nouns-api) is an HTTP webserver that hosts token metadata.
+The [n00uns api](packages/n00uns-api) is an HTTP webserver that hosts token metadata.
 This is currently unused because on-chain, data URIs are enabled.

-### nouns-assets
+### n00uns-assets

-The [nouns assets](packages/nouns-assets) package holds the Noun PNG and run-length encoded image data.
+The [n00uns assets](packages/n00uns-assets) package holds the N00un PNG and run-length encoded image data.

-### nouns-bots
+### n00uns-bots

-The [nouns bots](packages/nouns-bots) package contains a bot that monitors for changes in Noun auction state and notifies everyone via Twitter and Discord.
+The [n00uns bots](packages/n00uns-bots) package contains a bot that monitors for changes in N00un auction state and notifies everyone via Twitter and Discord.

-### nouns-contracts
+### n00uns-contracts

-The [nouns contracts](packages/nouns-contracts) is the suite of Solidity contracts powering Nouns DAO.
+The [n00uns contracts](packages/n00uns-contracts) is the suite of Solidity contracts powering N00uns DAO.

-### nouns-sdk
+### n00uns-sdk

-The [nouns sdk](packages/nouns-sdk) exposes the Nouns contract addresses, ABIs, and instances as well as image encoding and SVG building utilities.
+The [n00uns sdk](packages/n00uns-sdk) exposes the N00uns contract addresses, ABIs, and instances as well as image encoding and SVG building utilities.

-### nouns-subgraph
+### n00uns-subgraph

-In order to make retrieving more complex data from the auction history, [nouns subgraph](packages/nouns-subgraph) contains subgraph manifests that are deployed onto [The Graph](https://thegraph.com).
+In order to make retrieving more complex data from the auction history, [n00uns subgraph](packages/n00uns-subgraph) contains subgraph manifests that are deployed onto [The Graph](https://thegraph.com).

-### nouns-webapp
+### n00uns-webapp

-The [nouns webapp](packages/nouns-webapp) is the frontend for interacting with Noun auctions as hosted at [nouns.wtf](https://nouns.wtf).
+The [n00uns webapp](packages/n00uns-webapp) is the frontend for interacting with N00un auctions as hosted at [n00uns.wtf](https://n00uns.wtf).

 ## Quickstart